wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/FAD/index.md

 * I only need to **KNOW** three things rather than five.

-* I only have to remember where the *one* root is in each triad kernel (in the middle unless it's F).
+* I only have to remember where the *one* root note is in each triad kernel (in the middle unless it's F).

 * I mastered finding notes on the fretboard, so its now trivial to find chords anywhere on the neck.
 You have learned your [note locations]({{< ref "guitar/Fundamentals/notes/finding-notes" >}}) haven't you?

 * I no longer think about shape names at all.
-I'd just call those chords [figure 4](#barre-triads) F&sharp;, B, and E and be done with it.
+I'd just call those chords [figure 4](#barre-triads) F&sharp;, B, and E major chords and be done with it.

 * I can play two of the shapes two different ways, depending on whether I have fingers above or below the "kernel" triad.
-(The F shape is only played one way.)
+(The F shape is only played with fingers mostly higher on the neck.)

 #TODO: Write proficiency test for FAD